 Improving online sales for Bath Ales

-"The result was that Bath Ales saw an increase in online sales of 56 per cent," he reveals.
+"The result was that Bath Ales saw an increase in online sales of 56%," he reveals.
 The work took place in the pre-Christmas period between October and January.
 Sales were compared with exactly the same period a year earlier.
 The only variable was social media activity.

 The secret of the success of Peter's approach was to use social media to listen.
 He explains, "With Bath Ales I taught them to use social media tools to listen to their customers and to show that they have heard them."

 Peter cites the social media guru Trey Pennington as a source of inspiration.
-"I met Trey Pennington and was impressed with his philosophy," he says.
-Sadly, Trey died in 2011, but he has left an important legacy for social media marketers.
+"I met Trey Pennington before he passed away and I was impressed with his philosophy," he says.
+Trey died in 2011, but he has left an important legacy for social media marketers.
 "Trey had three fundamental lessons to teach us - everyone wants to be heard, everyone wants to be understood and everyone wants to feel that his or her life matters."

 Using this approach, Peter worked with Bath Ales to help them listen to what people were saying about their products and services on Twitter and Facebook.
 "In simple terms, if someone would tweet that they were drinking a Bath Ale, like Gem, then Bath Ales would tweet back to say thank you.